wp-plugins/app-store-assistant/readme.txt

 	* Choose which detail elements to display
 	* Adjust App Icon image size
 * Cache detail and images locally for quicker page load times
+* Widget to show ATOM/RSS Feed of Apps
 * Use custom Excerpts or let App Store Assistant auto-create an excerpt
 * Tested with over 300 Themes
 * Screenshot Lightbox support